Vijay-Thorakkattu/ecommerce/README.md

 1. Clone this project "https://github.com/Vijay-Thorakkattu/ecommerce.git"
 2. Create a .env file
 3. Create a database and connect to the .env file
-4. composer install
+4. Go to project root
+5. Run the command "composer install"
-5. Run the project in local server
+6. Run the project in local server
-5. Run the command " php artisan migrate:fresh --seed "
+7. Run the command " php artisan migrate:fresh --seed "
+8. Run the command " php artisan storage:link "